COVID-19: Prevention & Investigational Treatments

 Update: Why Will It Take So Long for a COVID-19 Vaccine?
 April 6, 2020

-- mRNA-1273 Moderna, Inc. has announced positive interim phase 1 data for an mRNA vaccine called mRNA-1273 from a study led by the National Institute of Allergy and Infectious Diseases (NIAID).
+- mRNA-1273 Moderna, Inc. announced positive interim Phase 1 data for an mRNA vaccine called mRNA-1273 from a study led by the National Institute of Allergy and Infectious Diseases (NIAID) on May 18, 2020.
+Interim results from the Phase 1 study were published in The New England Journal of Medicine on July 14, 2020.
+The Company expects dosing in the Phase 3 study to begin in late July 2020.

 - AZD1222 (formerly ChAdOx1 nCoV-19) AZD1222 was developed by Oxford University’s Jenner Institute, with AstraZeneca responsible for development and worldwide manufacturing and distribution.
-A Phase I/II clinical trial of AZD1222 began in April 2020 to assess safety, immunogenicity and efficacy of the vaccine in over 1,000 healthy volunteers aged 18 to 55 years across several trial centres in southern England.
+A Phase I/II clinical trial of AZD1222 began in April 2020 to assess safety, immunogenicity and efficacy of the vaccine in over 1000 healthy volunteers across several trial centres in southern England.
+Interim results were published in The Lancet on July 20, 2020.

-- CanSino Biologics Inc. has announced that its Recombinant Novel Coronavirus Vaccine (Adenovirus Type 5 Vector) candidate (“Ad5-nCoV”), co-developed with Beijing Institute of Biotechnology (BIB), has been approved to enter into a Phase 1 clinical trial in China.
+- Ad5-nCoV CanSino Biologics Inc. has announced that its recombinant novel coronavirus vaccine (Adenovirus Type 5 Vector) candidate (Ad5-nCoV), co-developed with Beijing Institute of Biotechnology (BIB), has been approved to enter into a Phase 1 clinical trial in China.
+On June 29, 2020, the company announced the vaccine had received Military Specially-Needed Drug Approval in China.

-- Sinovac Biotech Ltd. has announced the commencement of a Phase I clinical trial for its COVID-19 vaccine candidate to be conducted in Jiangsu Province, China.
+- CVnCoV CureVac AG announced the approval of a Phase 1 clinical trial for its mRNA vaccine to be conducted in Germany and Belgium.

 - Centers for Disease Control and Prevention Coronavirus Disease 2019 (COVID-19) https://www.cdc.gov/coronavirus/2019-ncov/index.html Accessed February 18, 2020